Write and edit source code

 Click the lock icon in the status bar.

 If a read-only status is set by a version control system, it's suggested that you use DataGrip version control integration features.
-For more information, see Version control.
+For more information, refer to Version control.

-- In the editor, place the caret at the item you want to select and press Ctrl+W/Ctrl+Shift+W to extend or shrink your selection.
+In the editor, place the caret at the characters you want to swap.

 Lines of code